esp8266/Arduino/libraries/esp8266/examples/LowPowerDemo/README.md

 ### Test 3 - Forced Modem Sleep

-Turns off the modem (losing the connection), and reducing the current by 50 mA.
+Turns off the modem (losing the connection), and reducing the current by > 47 mA.
 This test uses the WiFi library function.
-It's good if there is a long interval with no expected WiFi traffic, as you can do other things while only drawing 15 mA.
+It's good if there is a long interval with no expected WiFi traffic, as you can do other things while only drawing 15 to 20 mA.
+The longer you spend in delay(), the closer the current approaches 15 mA.
+The test loops on delay(350) until you press the button.
+The CPU will be drawing 15 to 16 mA during the looped delay().

 ### Test 4 - Automatic Light Sleep